tuhdo/os01/README.md

     - Chapter 11: Incomplete
     - Chapter 12: Incomplete
     - Chapter 13: Incomplete

-    ... and future chapters not included ...
+    ... and more future chapters not included yet ...

 In the future, I hope to expand part 3 to cover more than the first 2 parts.
 But for the time being, I will try to finish the above chapters first.